MicrosoftDocs/xbox-live-docs/xbox-live-docs-pr/xbox-live/leaderboards-and-stats-2017/using-player-stats.md

 ## Further reading

-For a more in-depth explanation of Stats 2013, read the [partner only documentation on Stats 2013](https://developer.microsoft.com/en-us/games/xbox/docs/xboxlive/xbox-live-partners/event-driven-data-platform/user-stats).
+For a more in-depth explanation of Stats 2013, read the [partner-only documentation on Stats 2013](https://developer.microsoft.com/en-us/games/xbox/docs/xboxlive/xbox-live-partners/event-driven-data-platform/user-stats).

 For a more in-depth explanation of Stats 2017, read the [Stats 2017 Documentation](stats2017.md).